Sergio2409/docker_compose_odoo_template/README.md

-# Installation and Initial Configuration
+# Installation and Initial Configuration for Hammerton Devs
 Instructions assume you are starting in your home directory (e.g. `~/`)

 ## Docker installation